sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

         }
     }

 Methods with Arguments and Return Values
 -----------------------------------------

-Methods that take arguments and return values are like mathematical functions.
-Given some input, they return a value.
-For example, a square(x) method would take an argument x and return its square by multiplying it by itself.
+Methods that have argument values and return values are like mathematical functions.
+Given some input value, the functions computes and returns another value as a result.

 .. figure:: Figures/function.png
-    :width: 400px
    :align: center
    :alt: function
    :figclass: align-center

-    Figure 1: Method that takes arguments and returns a value
+   Figure 1: Method that takes arguments (actual parameters) and returns a value

+For example, the Turtle class has a function method ``public double getDistance(int x, int y)``.
+The  function computes the distance between the turtle's current location and  the location passed to the x and y formal parameters.
-You will not write your own methods until Unit 5, but you should be able to trace through method calls that return a value such as the Turtle accessor/getter methods.
+You will not write your own methods until Unit 5, but you should be able to trace through method calls that return a value such as the Turtle getter and function methods.

 |Groupwork| Programming Challenge : Turtle Distances
 ----------------------------------------------------

 1. The Turtle class has a method called getDistance(x,y) which will return the turtle's distance from a point (x,y).
 Can you find yertle's distance from the point (0,0)?
+Keep in mind the signature for the function  ``public double getDistance(int x, int y)``.
+The function returns a double, so you need a variable to store the result.

-2. Add another turtle and make both turtles move.
+2. Add another turtle named mertle and make both turtles move.
 Then find the distance between them.
 You must use the getXPos() and getYPos() methods as well as the getDistance() method.
+Ask mertle for their x and y values, then call the getDistance on yertle passing in mertle's x and y values.
+Keep in mind getXPos() and getYPos() both return an int.

 .. activecode:: code2_5_4
     :language: java